 Clearing the Path

-In 2016, California successfully obtained a five-year federal Medicaid waiver for residential mental health treatment (including substance use disorders) at facilities with 16 beds or more.
-Combined with the California Medi-Cal expansion, a full continuum of substance use disorder treatment from inpatient detoxification to medication-assisted treatment is now available for low-income families and individuals.
+In 2016, California successfully obtained a five-year federal Medicaid waiver for residential mental health treatment (including recovery Services) at facilities with 16 beds or more.
+Combined with the California Medi-Cal expansion, a full continuum of recovery Services treatment from inpatient detoxification to medication-assisted treatment is now available for low-income families and individuals.

 While these services had already been available for youth under 21 and women with young children, these are now also available to all persons, including single adults, with incomes under 138% of the poverty level.
 KYCC, as a State-Certified Drug Medi-Cal and County-contracted outpatient program, is now able to offer these services to community members.